blurrycmd/Specs/README.md

 #### 📲 Easily view essential Android device specs.
 All the details, right at a glance.

 ## ❓About
-Specs is an Android App developed with Flutter that allows users and developers to view detailed specifications of your Android device.
+Specs is an Android App developed with Flutter that allows users and developers to view detailed specifications of their Android device.

 I developed this app because I was annoyed of me always forgetting my devices SKD/API level and had to search it up all the time.
 This inspired me to create "Specs".